Are you looking to construct a front porch for your property? Are you wondering how much it will cost?

 Waste disposal – £75

-Don’t forget; we haven’t included the cost of flooring, curtains or blinds which could bump up the price to around £1600+ per square metre.
+Don’t forget; we haven’t included the cost of flooring, curtains or blinds which could bump up the price slightly.

-Also, our guide price of around £1400 per square metre assumes you have the work carried out by a local trades-person.
+Also, our guide price of around £1600 per square metre assumes you have the work carried out by a local tradesperson.

 If you instruct a larger company, such as a national double glazing firm or conservatory company to do the work, then expect to pay more.